 The reason is, you already know how to sell to your friends.
 You sell them on what TV show to watch next and what restaurant they absolutely need to try.
 And it’s not sleazy.
 Part of that is because you have their best interest at heart.
 But it’s also because you know them so well you can make valuable recommendations — aka, offers.

-Selling to anyone involves the same building blocks, which I learned in Zero to Launch.
+Selling to anyone involves the same building blocks.

 To sell, you need to know four key things about your customers: their hopes, dreams, pain points, and fears.